yzygitzh/yzygitzh.github.io/_posts/2018-11-15-leetcode-summary.markdown

 * [327 Count of Range Sum]({{ leetcode }}327.cpp)
     * Given a number array, count different range sums.
     * O(nlog(n)) time by using balanced BST-alike data structure.
 Trie is also ok.
-    * By introducing prefix sums, this is a typical 1D/1D DP problem whose updating process can be optimized.
+    * By introducing prefix sums, this is a typical 1D/1D DP problem whose updating process can be optimized by BIT.
+Need discretization.
 * [410 Split Array Largest Sum]({{ leetcode }}410.cpp)
     * Given a number array, split it into m subarrays, find the minimum of the maximum of subarray sum.
     * O(n\*sumofarray) time, binary search on answer.